Junyi00/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

-Clears all customers and orders from LoyaltyLift.
+Clears all your customers and orders from LoyaltyLift.

 **Format**